mesfind/ml-physical/_episodes/Python_Enviro_Windows_Command_Prompt.md

 - This exits the virtual environment and returns you to your system's default Python environment.

 ---
-This will open Jupyter Notebook in your default web browser, and you can start creating and running Jupyter notebooks.

 🥇 Congratulations!
 You have successfully set up a Python environment with Jupyter Notebook on Windows.